yhenifer/HTML-CSS-Portfolio-Project/README.md

 ## Introduction

-- Fork and clone the repository HTML-CSS-Coursework-Week1 that includes the project to work
 - Follow the instructions on the Readme file, but instead of doing the same project you did on CodePen, do a personal portfolio, that you can use in the future adding all the projects you will do in this amazing course
-- Other students already did it, check their portfolios: Kristiina
-- Rename your repository to your-user-account.github.io and follow this instructions to make it public How to publish with github.io

 ## Steps

 The page should **NOT** use any framework like Bootstrap.

+### Step 1

+- Fork and clone this repository

 It should include the following elements:

 - The `.html` page and a linked `.css` file applies a consistent color scheme to links and text on your page.
 - A page header with a title and description for the site.
-- An projects section with three projects, each including a title, summary and a link.
+- A projects section with three projects, each including a title, summary and a link.

+### Step 2

 - A page footer containing info about you or the site.
 - Proper use of the semantic HTML tags we discussed.
 - Research the `:first-child` pseudo-class and use it to style the first article so that it stands out from the others.